pegros/PEG_LIST/README.md

 ## Repository Availability

-The source code is freely available for use under the MIT license from this GiHub repository.
+The source code is freely available for use under the MIT license from this GitHub repository.
 Periodic upgrades will be posted depending on fixes/evolutions implemented as part of assignments and personal interactions.